Chart Color Schemes

 Turrella features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Turrella's dwelling structures, as per the latest Census, consisted of 47.0% houses and 53.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Turrella stood at 22.8%, with mortgaged dwellings at 31.7% and rented ones at 45.4%.
-The median monthly mortgage repayment was $2,500, higher than Sydney metro's average of $2,427.
-Median weekly rent in Turrella was $520, compared to Sydney metro's $470.
-Nationally, Turrella's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Turrella's dwelling structure, as per the latest Census, consisted of 47.0% houses and 53.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Turrella was at 22.8%, with mortgaged dwellings at 31.7% and rented ones at 45.4%.
+The median monthly mortgage repayment in Turrella was $2,500, higher than Sydney metro's $2,427.
+The median weekly rent figure for Turrella was $520, compared to Sydney metro's $470.
+Nationally, Turrella's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing